kbatsuren/wiktra/README.md

 # Wiktra - A Python tool of Wiktionary Transliteration modules

-Wiktra is a python tool as a port of Wiktionary transliteration modules that are written in lua at the following link. https://en.wiktionary.org/wiki/Category:Transliteration_modules
+Wiktra is a unicode transliteration tool as a python port of Wiktionary transliteration modules that are written in Lua at the following link. https://en.wiktionary.org/wiki/Category:Transliteration_modules

 # Usage